New photos of Kurt Cobain death scene yield no new clues: police

+* Oil dips, signs of U.S. output rise offset OPEC-led cuts (Updates to afternoon U.S. trading, adds settled oil prices)

-OLYMPIA, Washington A cold case investigator has found several rolls of undeveloped film from the scene of Nirvana singer Kurt Cobain's 1994 death, but Seattle police said on Thursday they do not expect the discovery will alter a finding that he committed suicide.
+OLYMPIA, Wash., March 20 A cold case investigator has found several rolls of undeveloped film from the scene of Nirvana singer Kurt Cobain's 1994 death, but Seattle police said on Thursday they do not expect the discovery will alter a finding that he committed suicide.

 The grunge rock hero died in Seattle at age 27 of a self-inflicted gunshot to the head.